Yusef Lateef: Later career

 His 1987 album Yusef Lateef's Little Symphony won the Grammy Award for Best New Age Recording His core influences, however, were clearly rooted in jazz, and in his own words: "My music is jazz."

 In 1992, Lateef founded YAL Records.
-In 1993, Lateef was commissioned by the WDR Radio Orchestra Cologne to compose The African American Epic Suite, a four-part work for orchestra and quartet based on themes of slavery and disfranchisement in the United States.
+In 1993, he was commissioned by the WDR Radio Orchestra Cologne to compose The African American Epic Suite, a four-part work for orchestra and quartet, based on themes of slavery and disfranchisement in the United States.
 The piece has since been performed by the Atlanta Symphony Orchestra and the Detroit Symphony Orchestra.

 In 2005, Nicolas Humbert & Werner Penzel, directors of Step Across The Border, filmed Brother Yusef, in his wooden house in the middle of a forest in Massachusetts.
-In 2010 he received the lifetime Jazz Master Fellowship Award from the National Endowment for the Arts (NEA), an independent federal agency.
+In 2010, he received the lifetime Jazz Master Fellowship Award from the National Endowment for the Arts (NEA), an independent federal agency.
 Established in 1982, the National Endowment for the Arts Jazz Masters award is the highest honor given in jazz.

-The Manhattan School of Music, where Lateef had earned a bachelor's and a master's degree, awarded Lateef its Distinguished Alumni Award in 2012.
+The Manhattan School of Music, where Lateef had earned a bachelor's and a master's degree, awarded him its Distinguished Alumni Award in 2012.

-Lateef's last albums were recorded for Adam Rudolph's Meta Records.
-To the end of his life, he continued to teach at the University of Massachusetts Amherst, Smith College, and Hampshire College in western Massachusetts.
+His last albums were recorded for Adam Rudolph's Meta Records.
+To the end of his life, Lateef continued to teach at the University of Massachusetts Amherst, Smith College, and Hampshire College in western Massachusetts.
 Lateef died of prostate cancer on the morning of December 23, 2013, at the age of 93, survived by his wife, Ayesha, and son, Yusef.

 Following his death, Lateef's family auctioned off many of his instruments, in the hopes that they would continue to be played.
-Woodwind player Jeff Coffin purchased Lateef's main tenor saxophone as well as his bass flute.
+Woodwind player Jeff Coffin purchased Lateef's main tenor saxophone, as well as his bass flute.

-In October 2020, the UMass Fine Arts Center celebrated the centenary of Lateef's birth by producing "Yusef Lateef: A Centenary Celebration," a major online exhibit of his work curated by Glenn Siegel and others.
-The centenary includes "100 Responses to Yusef Lateef," a series of video tributes by many prominent artists and former Lateef collaborators and students.
+In October 2020, the UMass Fine Arts Center celebrated the centenary of Lateef's birth by producing "Yusef Lateef: A Centenary Celebration", a major online exhibit of his work curated by Glenn Siegel and others.
+The centenary includes "100 Responses to Yusef Lateef", a series of video tributes by many prominent artists and former Lateef collaborators and students.